 bioMérieux has made a priority of increasing its activities in the field of infectious diseases that affect resource-limited countries.
 Several projects conducted in Brazil, China, India and Africa aim to validate new biomarkers to improve the diagnosis and monitoring of cosmopolitan diseases such as tuberculosis, or tropical diseases such as malaria, Chagas disease and dengue.
 These projects receive support through the partnership agreement between Institut Mérieux and Institut Pasteur, which was renewed in 2014.

-In addition, bioMérieux has opened a Tropical Disease Center of Excellence in Rio de Janeiro, Brazil.
+In addition, bioMérieux has opened a Center of Excellence for Tropical Infectious Diseases within the Christophe Mérieux Laboratory in Rio de Janeiro, Brazil.
 The center seeks to establish collaborations with experts specialized in infectious diseases impacting Latin America in order to more closely respond to the needs of this region.

 In oncology, bioMérieux research teams are working in close collaboration with both Institut Mérieux and oncologists from the Fudan University Cancer Center in Shanghai, China.
 The objective of their partnership is to identify and validate biomarkers for the early diagnosis and monitoring of certain forms of cancer, and for the prediction of treatment efficacy.